frontarm/navi/docs/getting-started/Declaration.md

 - `Param`
 - `Serializer`

 Let's have a look at how they're used in practice.
-For more details, you can see the API documentation.
+For more details, you can see the [API reference](/docs/api/README.md).

 ## `Junction` and `Branch`